Nursery Rhyme Origins Assembly

 Narrator: So, who was the real Old Woman?

-Old Woman: (Placing crown on her head) Ah that’s better!
+Old Woman: (Placing the crown on her head) Ah that’s better!
 Queen Caroline II.
 I gave my husband eight children!

 (Looks around) It would seem some of them got away!
 Grrr!